Swegbloo/Nemoh/doc/description.rst

 Modelling and Numerical aspects
 *******************************

-This section provides background information on NEMOH v3.0 with a focus on basic scientific ideas.
+This section provides background information on Nemoh v3.0 with a focus on basic scientific ideas.

-NEMOH v3.0 contains two main modules.
-First, NEMOH1 solves linear diffraction and radiation problems of wave-structure interaction using a 3-D boundary element method in the frequency domain.
-Second, NEMOH2, an extended module for computing difference- and sum- frequencies Quadratic Transfer Functions (QTFs) for fixed or floating structures.
+Nemoh v3.0 contains two main modules.
+First, Nemoh1 solves linear diffraction and radiation problems of wave-structure interaction using a 3-D boundary element method in the frequency domain.
+Second, Nemoh2, an extended module for computing difference- and sum- frequencies Quadratic Transfer Functions (QTFs) for fixed or floating structures.
-The following subsections describe the underlying modelling and numerical approaches used in NEMOH.
+The following subsections describe the underlying modelling and numerical approaches used in Nemoh.

 Notations
 =========